 The big question facing businesses looking to facilitate QR code payments is whether to adopt merchant-presented or customer-presented QR codes for payment scanning.

 With a merchant-presented QR code, the customer rings up their items for purchase, and then the merchant's point of sale system produces a QR code for the customer to scan with their mobile device.
-This tells the customer's mobile payment app or eWallet how much they're being charged, and the customer's device sends a payment for the total charge to the merchant.
+This tells the customer's mobile payment app how much they're being charged, and the customer's device sends a payment for the total charge to the merchant.
+Thailand has been an early adopter of this system, with POS terminals that automatically generate a code for each transaction.

-Consumers tend to consider three factors, when deciding on method of payment: ease of use, simplicity, and security measures.
-Many of the big, early adopters of QR code payment systems, like Walmart, have gone with merchant-presented codes.
-Both methods allow for greater data security than traditional systems, in which the merchant's point of sale system reads payment information off of a card and initiates the transaction.
+Either method allows for greater data security than traditional systems, in which the merchant's point of sale system reads payment information off of a card and initiates the transaction.
 When the consumer retains all of their payment information on a private device and "pushes" the payment to the merchant's bank, the risk of having customer information compromised by fraud or a security breach is greatly reduced.